quirkmeister/StrategyAnalysis/README.md

 ## ETL process
 #### Extract
-- Different datasets concerning our topic were located.
-Historical data was downloaded in CSV format from the Ecobici website, one file per month.
-- Data for each station was downloaded using an the Ecobici API from their website.
+- Raw CSV data files were downloaded from Citibike's open data website at https://www.citibikenyc.com/system-data.
+Usage data was available by month.
 #### Transform
-- Python was used to unify all of the CSV files (10 years of monthly data) Resulting in 71 million lines.
-Another python script was used to clean the dataset.
+- All of the monthly CSV files were cleaned and concatenated (merged) using Python and Pandas in Jupyter Notebook in order to export one master data file.
+It had 122 million rows and weighed 22GB.
-- Given the size of the dataset, we created a subset of one in hundred, resulting in a sample of 710,000 data points.
+- Given the size of the dataset, I created a subset of one in hundred, resulting in a sample of 1.2 million data points and weighed 250MB.
+- That file is still too large to store in GitHub.
+You can view a "one in thousand" dataset just to see how the data was structured, although this file was not used for the visualization.
+-
 #### Load
-- Data was imported into Postgres.
+- Data was loaded into Tableau as one master CSV file and the dashboard was created.
-- Queries regarding stations, general trips, routes and demographics were created.
-- Each query was parsed using flask and SQL alchemy and was fed into the webpage using D3.

-## Languages used 🖥️
+## Languages & Tools Used
-- SQL
-- Javascript
-- HTML
-- CSS
-- Python

-## Analysis 📈
-We decided to analyze demographic data of ECOBICI users as well as most common routes in the ECOBICI network.
-Different years were analyzed.
+- Python, Pandas and Jupyter Notebook for the data extraction & cleanup
+- Tableau Public for the visualization

 ## Preview 🚲
 You can move freely around the webpage, so we invite you to explore the data!
 You can use the navbar, get different information to populate, graphs, tables and maps or whatever you prefer!
 Have fun!